 The best of mankind is a farmer; the best food is fruit. – Ethiopian Proverb

 Ethiopia’s local varieties are called “Ethiopian Heirloom” or Ethiopian heritage.
 Most Heirloom coffees are naturally occurring descendants of the Typica or Bourbon varietals of the Coffea Arabica species.
 It’s estimated that Ethiopia is the home of several thousand different coffee varieties.
 Thousands of Heirloom varieties grow wild in the forests.
-More than thousand Heirloom varieties are known, but there are still many unknown varieties.
+In Ethiopia, more than thousand Heirloom varieties are known, but there are still many unknown varieties.

-‘When you see “Ethiopian Heirloom” written on a bag of coffee, it means that it was probably grown wild or in a lightly cultivated garden.’ https://www.perfectdailygrind.com/2017/08/geisha-vs-bourbon-crash-course-coffee-varieties/
+‘When you see “Ethiopian Heirloom” written on a bag of coffee.
+It means that it was probably grown wild or in a lightly cultivated garden.’
+More here:

 Jospeh Brodsky – who runs the Denver-based importing company Ninety Plus Coffee – is an Heirloom-coffee enthusiast.
 Ninety Plus grows and produces single-origin, single-variety coffee in Ethiopia.
 They cooperate with local farmers in harvesting the county’s ancient and delicate beans.
 Brodsky is also on the mission to discover and explore unidentified types of wild varieties in Ethiopia.
 He wants to introduce the best of Ethiopia’s wild coffees to the world.
 He already introduced two new varieties: Aricha and Beloya.

 Here is a short video about the coffee-story of Ninety Plus Coffee in Ethiopia: here

 Theoretically, each coffee-growing village could be growing a different variety.